JuliaStats/MixedModels.jl/docs/src/constructors.md

 ### Optional arguments to fit

 An alternative approach is to create the `GeneralizedLinearMixedModel` object then call `fit!` on it.
-In this form optional arguments `fast` and/or `nAGQ` can be passed to the optimization process.
+The optional arguments `fast` and/or `nAGQ` can be passed to the optimization process via both `fit` and `fit!` (i.e these optimization settings are not used nor recognized when constructing the model).

 As the name implies, `fast=true`, provides a faster but somewhat less accurate fit.
 These fits may suffice for model comparisons.